YasinSyed-2099/Automobile-Insurance-Complaints-Rankings/README.md

 ---

 ## **Acknowledgement**
-This project was completed as part of my internship assignment, utilizing publicly available DFS-NYS data.
+This project was completed as part of my internship , utilizing publicly available DFS-NYS data.
 All analyses, visualizations, and interpretations are my own work.